transferzero/api-documentation/_docs/payout-details.md

 <div class="alert alert-info" markdown="1">
 **Note!** Transfer is done using the fastest method available on the recipient's bank.

-* If the recipient's bank is in the UK, and supports the Faster Paymennt network funds will arrive within 2 hours (but usually within a couple minutes)
+* If the recipient's bank is in the UK, and supports the Faster Payment network funds will arrive within 2 hours (but usually within a couple minutes)
 * If the recipient's bank supports the SEPA system, funds will arrive within 1-2 business days
 * If the recipient's bank only supports the Swift system, funds will arrive within 2-5 business days
 </div>